DQNEO/Amazon-S3-Thin/README.md

     $response = $s3client->head_object($bucket, $key);

-Requests are signed using using signature version 4 by default.
+Requests are signed using signature version 4 by default.
 To use signature version 2, add a `signature_version` option:

     my $s3client = Amazon::S3::Thin->new(